Subscribe to Breaking News emails

-Martin Luther King Jr.: His life in black and white
+Martin Luther King Jr.: His life in pictures

 A Baptist minister, King led the civil rights movement by peacefully pursuing a vision of racial justice.
 He was assassinated in 1968.